l7mp/dcontroller/doc/concepts-expressions.md

 We want to filter its `spec.ports` list to find the port whose name is specified in an annotation.

 Consider the below @filter expression.
 Here, the condition compares each list item's name (accessed as the local list subject `$$`) with the global annotation (accessed as the global subject `$`).
-The second argument is the list we want to filter, in particular, the ports array from the Service (our global subject, accessed with `$`).
+The second argument is the list we want to filter, in particular, the ports list from the Service (our global subject, accessed with `$`).

 ```yaml
 @filter